pinot-contrib/pinot-docs/basics/getting-started/README.md

 ## Running Pinot

 To simplify the getting started experience, Pinot ships with quick start guides that launch Pinot components in a single process and import pre-built datasets.
-For a full list of these guides, see Quik Start Examples.&#x20;
+For a full list of these guides, see [Quick Start Examples](quick-start.md).

 {% content-ref url="running-pinot-locally.md" %}
 [running-pinot-locally.md](running-pinot-locally.md)